SwissTPH/pyfhirsdc/README.md

 - dropdown : only for select_one / select_multiple

-- checkbox: only for booleans
+- checkbox: only for  select_multiple

+- Choice only for  select_one

 - hidden : hide the question

 - candidateExpression : to use the candidate expression defined in the valueset

-- unit::code     # code from that value set https://build.fhir.org/valueset-ucum-units.html
+- unit::code     # code from that value set https://build.fhir.org/valueset-http://unitsofmeasure.org

+- toggle::code::expression this will create http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-answerOptionsToggleExpression

+    code can can be compose of system-url|code or code

 ### parentId